-The text of Jannes and Jambres is fragmentary and lacking in solid historical allusions, making it doubly difficult to date.
+The text of Jannes and Jambres is fragmentary and lacks solid historical allusions making it difficult to date.
 Origen appears to refer to the book when commenting on 2 Timothy (Contra Celsus, IV.
-51.)
+51).
 The fragments in Chester Beatty papyri XVI date to the third century A.D.
-The book could be either Jewish or Christian since the Jannes and Jambres traditions are found in both streams.
+The book could be either Jewish or Christian since the Jannes and Jambres traditions are found in both streams of tradition.

-It is possible Paul knew the tradition since 2 Timothy 3:8 to two men who opposed Moses, Jannes and Jambres.
-Paul’s point is his opponents stand in the tradition of Jannes and Jambres, “corrupted in mind” and “disqualified in the faith.”
+It is possible Paul knew the tradition since 2 Timothy 3:8 refers to the men who opposed Moses as Jannes and Jambres.
+Paul’s point is his opponents stand in the tradition of these magicians, “corrupted in mind” and “disqualified in the faith.”
 From about the same time as 2 Timothy, Dibelius and Conzelmann quote Pliny, Hist.
 Nat.
 30.2.11: “There is yet another branch of magic, derived from Moses, Jannes, Lotapes and the Jews, but living many thousand years after Zoroaster.”
-They also mention a tradition in the Acts of Peter and Paul 34: “For just as the Egyptians Jannes and Jambres deceived Pharaoh and his army until they were drowned in the sea, so also etc.” (The Pastoral Epistles; Hermenia, 117).
+Dibelius and Conzelmann also mention a tradition in the Acts of Peter and Paul 34: “For just as the Egyptians Jannes and Jambres deceived Pharaoh and his army until they were drowned in the sea, so also etc.” (The Pastoral Epistles; Hermenia, 117).

-The book makes for difficult reading since most lines are fragmentary and there are a number of gaps in the text.
+The book makes for difficult reading since most lines are fragmentary and there are gaps in the text.
 When the two magicians are summoned to oppose Moses, Jambres ran back to the library to collect his “magical tools.”
-A fragment in the British Library states that Jambres (Mambrews) performed necromancy.
-When he died he went into the netherworld where there is a great burning pit of perdition.
+A fragment in the British Library states that Jambres (also spelled Mambres) performed necromancy.
+When he died he went into the netherworld where there is a “great burning pit of perdition.”

 The use of the fragments for New Testament studies is extremely limited, perhaps only serving to illuminate the tradition standing behind 2 Tim 3:8.